theappendix/theappendix-jekyll-source/_posts/blog/2013/2013-08-26-issue-four-preview.markdown

 Jackson’s flight this time, though, was the less common form of escape: *grand marronage*.
 He was heading south to Charleston, with plans to then head north for permanent freedom.
 He had no knowing assistance from anyone, black or white, and he travelled on the roads in plain sight on a pony.

-<p class="alternate-voice">Please considering <a href="https://theappendix.net/subscribe">subscribing</a> to receive PDF and ebook versions of the complete Issue Four, including the remainder of "Jackson Unchained," on the day of its release.</p>
+<p class="alternate-voice">Please considering <a href="https://theappendix.net/subscribe">subscribing</a> to receive PDF and ebook versions of the complete Issue Four, including the remainder of “Jackson Unchained,” on the day of its release.</p>